Healthdirect Free Australian health advice you can count on.

 • close family contact with someone who has hepatitis B

-• accidental exposure, such as a needlestick injury or being splashed with infected blood or body fluid
+• accidental exposure, such as a needlestick injury or being splashed with infected blood or bodily fluid

 • blood transfusion — this is now very rare as blood in Australia is screened for hepatitis B

 You cannot catch hepatitis B by being coughed or sneezed on by infected people or by having contaminated food and drink.
-You cannot catch the virus from saliva, breast milk or tears.
+You cannot catch the virus from saliva (spit), breast milk or tears.

-Because many people do not have symptoms when they get hepatitis B, they may never be diagnosed.
-That’s why screening for hepatitis B is recommended in certain people, including:
+Many people do not have symptoms when they get hepatitis B and may never be diagnosed.
+Screening for hepatitis B is recommended for certain people, including:

 • people who have injected drugs

-• people born in areas of the world where hepatitis B is widespread
+• people born in areas of the world where hepatitis B is common

 • people with HIV or hepatitis C